opendilab/DI-engine-docs/source/best_practice/maac.rst

 Multi-Agent Actor-Critic RL
 ============================================
 MARL algorithms can be divided into two broad categories: centralized learning and decentralized learning.
-Recent work has developed two lines of research to bridge the gap betewwn these two frameworks: centralized training and decentralized execution(CTDE) and value decomposition(VD).
+Recent work has developed two lines of research to bridge the gap between these two frameworks: centralized training and decentralized execution(CTDE) and value decomposition(VD).
 VD such as Qmix typically represents the joint Q-function as a function of agents’ local Q-functions, which has been considered as the gold standard for many MARL benchmarks.
 CTDE methods such as MADDPG, MAPPO and COMA improve upon decentralized RL by adopting an actor-critic structure and learning a centralized critic.
-In DI-engine, we introduced the multi-agent actor-critic framework to quickly convert a single-agent algorithm into a multi-agent algorithm.
+In DI-engine, we introduce the multi-agent actor-critic framework to quickly convert a single-agent algorithm into a multi-agent algorithm.

-For User
+For Users
 --------------------------

 Environment